Foysal87/sbnltk/README.md

 ## Trainer
 I will release a trainer module soon.

+## When will full version come?
+Very soon.
+We are working on paper for security issue and improvement our modules.
+It will be released sequentially.

+## About accuracy
+Accuracy can be varied for the different datasets.
+We measure our model with random datasets but small scale.
+As human resources for this project is not so large.

 ## Contribute Here
 * If you found any issue, please create an issue or contact with me.